West Hill Dam

 West Hill Dam Reserve is a United States Army Corps of Engineers flood control project with a recreational park and wildlife management area located at Uxbridge, Massachusetts.
 The West Hill Dam Project was completed in June 1961.
 It is located on the West River, one of the branches of the Blackstone River which flows from Worcester, Massachusetts, to Providence, Rhode Island.
 The West River originates in Grafton, Massachusetts, at Cider Mill Pond and Silver Lake, near Upton, Massachusetts, and the Upton State Forest.
 The dam is unusual in that it is not filled unless there is a flood.

 West Hill Dam was built after devastating floods during the 1950s; it is intended to protect the Blackstone Valley from future destructive flooding.
 The cities and towns downriver from Uxbridge, including Millville, Blackstone, Woonsocket, North Smithfield, Cumberland, Lincoln, Central Falls, Pawtucket and Providence, Rhode Island, suffered extensive flooding from the Blackstone during Hurricane Diane in 1955.
 Hurricane Donna tested this new dam in 1960 as the eyewall passed over.

 The West Hill Dam is located in the Blackstone River Valley National Heritage Corridor near the Blackstone River and Canal Heritage State Park.
 Park rangers provide visitor assistance and offer scheduled interpretative programs.
 Fishing, hunting, and wildlife viewing opportunities are available year-round.
-The park has a recreation area, 34 picnic sites, one playground, a swimming area and five miles of hiking trails.
+The park has a recreation area, 34 picnic sites, one playground, a swimming area and five miles of hiking & mountain biking trails.
 However, access to the park from West Hill Road is currently blocked as of 2021 because of landowner disagreements.

 West Hill Dam (where the Army Corps project is based) is also the field office for the Charles River Natural Valley Storage Area.
 It consists of scattered wetlands in the upper and middle Charles River watershed, between the towns of Bellingham and Needham.
 The wetlands provide flood storage area, fisheries, wildlife management, and recreation.
 The Charles River is the well-known watercourse that flows into Boston Harbor.